zinic/crawl/aspects.md

     * **4d12** **(48)** Aspect Point Cost: 26

+### Action Pool Size Modifiers

+* **+1** Action Point
+    * Aspect Point Cost: 8

+---

+* **-1** Action Point
+    * Aspect Point Cost: -8

+### Strength

+#### Fit

+This aspect applies to any physically fit character.

+* Aspect Point Cost: 1
+* Action Point Cost: -

+#### Healthy

+#### Intense Training: Endurance

+This character has gone through regimented exercises to increase their overall endurance.
+This aspect increases the character's action point pool by 1 action point.

+* Aspect Point Cost: 8
+* Action Point Cost: -
+* **Requires Fit**

+#### Intense Training: Acrobatic

+This character has gone through regimented exercises to increase their overall mobility and fitness.
+This aspect grants the character a +1 modifier on all **mobility checks**.
+This modifer is also inherited by any aspects that inherit a character's mobility check modifier as a bonus.

+* Aspect Point Cost: 8
+* Action Point Cost: -
+* **Requires Fit**

+#### Intense Training: Resistance

+This character has gone through regimented exercises to increase their overall strength and fitness.
+This aspect grants the character a +1 modifier on all **strength checks**.
+This modifer is also inherited by any aspects that inherit a character's strength check modifier as a bonus.

+* Aspect Point Cost: 8
+* Action Point Cost: -
+* **Requires Fit**

+#### Adonic

+This character's body is a pinicale of fitness and health.
+This character gains a +1 modifier on all **strength checks** and **mobility checks**.
+This modifer is also inherited by any aspects that inherit a character's strength or mobility check modifier as a bonus.

+* Aspect Point Cost: 16
+* Action Point Cost: -
+* **Requires Intense Training: Acrobatic**
+* **Requires Intense Training: Resistance**

 ### Dexterity

+#### High Manual Dexterity

+This aspect is often taken by characters that are considered good with their hands.
+This aspect alone grants no additional checks or modifiers.

+* Aspect Point Cost: 1
+* Action Point Cost: -

+#### Gesture

+Grants a dextrous character the ability to attempt to communicate with another character via gesturing.
+This action is not limited to just the character's hands.
+The action has a difficulty set by the game master based on the complexity of the ideas being communicated.
+Both characters are required to make gesture checks - the target does not need to have this aspect in order to make the check.
+This check recieves the character's **intelligence modifier** as a bonus.

+* Aspect Point Cost: 3
+* Action Point Cost: 1

 #### Filch

-Grants a careful character the ability to secretly pilfer small objects from their surroundings and other characters.
+Grants a careful character the ability to secretly pilfer small objects from their surroundings.
 The object must fit in their hand easily.
 The character must make a filch check greater than the difficulty of the task set by the game master.
 If the character is being watched, all other characters with the **Keen Senses** aspect are granted a perception check.
 This perception check is opposed against the character's filch check.

 This aspect **may not** be used in combat.
+This aspect **may not** target other characters.

-* Aspect Point Cost: 1
+* Aspect Point Cost: 3
 * Action Point Cost: -
+* **Requires High Manual Dexterity**

+#### Pickpocket

+Grants a careful character the ability to pilfer objects from a target.
+The character must first make a pickpocket check.
+If the target is unaware of the attempt then the game master is required to select an appropriate difficulty.
+Upon failure, the target character becomes aware of the actions taken against them.
+Upon success, the target object is lifted from the target character.

+If the target character is already aware of the attempt then this character is granted a **mobility check** that opposes the character's pickpocket check.
+Note that this does not remove the check's difficulty - the character must still beat the difficulty of the filch check in addition to defeating the target character's mobility check.

+* Aspect Point Cost: 3
+* Action Point Cost: 1
+* **Requires Filch**

 #### Lockpicking

 Grants a character the knowledge necessary to disable simple lock devices.
 Lock devices are granted a difficulty by the game master depending on their complexity and make.
 The character must make a lockpicking check against this difficulty to successfully disable the lock.
 This check recieves the character's **mobility modifier** as a bonus.

+This aspect **may not** be used during combat.

-* Aspect Point Cost: 1
+* Aspect Point Cost: 3
 * Action Point Cost: -
+* **Requires High Manual Dexterity**

+#### Disable Device

+Grants a character with an understanding of small mechanical devices the ability to attempt to disable them.
+This covers any manner of device designed as a trap or a lock.
+All devices are granted a difficulty by the game master depending on their complexity and make.
+The character must make a disable device check against this difficulty to successfully disable the device.
+This check recieves the character's **lockpicking modifier** as a bonus.

+* Aspect Point Cost: 3
+* Action Point Cost: -

 #### Blend into Crowds

-Allows a street-wise character to blend into a crowd and use this action as a sealth check.
+Allows a street-wise character to blend into a crowd and use this action as a sealth attempt.
 The crowd must be sufficiently thick such that the game master considers blending in acceptable for stealth.
-This check recieves the characters **mobility modifier** as a bonus.
+The blend into crows check recieves the characters **mobility modifier** as a bonus.

 This aspect **may not** be used during combat.

 * Aspect Point Cost: 1
 * Action Point Cost: -